Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: WaterUseProfAutoWE

 	:Description:
-		Code for water use profile (automatic irrigation, weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
-Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.
+		Code for water use profile (automatic irrigation, weekends) Provides the link to column 1 of `SUEWS_Profiles.txt`.
+Value of integer is arbitrary but must match code specified in column 1 of `SUEWS_Profiles.txt`.

 	:Configuration:
 		.. csv-table::